Qalala/MITM/README.md

   - When Sender connects, Attacker opens its own TCP connection to real Receiver at `<receiver IP>:12347`.
   - Relays frames bidirectionally while optionally applying chosen attack mode (drop/delay/modify/replay/downgrade).

-### Encryption modes
+### Encryption modes and UI behavior

+The UI dynamically shows/hides fields based on the selected encryption mode:
+- **Plaintext mode (0)**: Only the encryption mode dropdown is shown.
+Key exchange and PSK fields are hidden.
+- **Encrypted modes (1-3)**: Key exchange dropdown and PSK field are shown.
+PSK is required when using PSK key exchange.

-The UI lets you select the mode for Sender.
-For Receiver, you select which decryption methods are supported via checkboxes.
+For Sender, you select the encryption mode.
+For Receiver, you select the decryption method.
 The Receiver will accept connections from Senders using any encryption mode that the Receiver supports.
 Downgrade attacks are prevented by:
 - Including the selected mode in the HELLO and NEGOTIATE transcript and requiring the mode to be in the Receiver's supported list.
 - Receiver will send `ERROR` and close if the Sender's mode is not in the Receiver's supported decryption methods.